The robustness condition for general disordered discrete time crystals, and subspace-thermal DTCs from phase transitions between different n-tuple DTCs: The -period permutation in the unperturbed case

 where $k$ must divide $n$.
 Note that $C(k)$ value remains the same even if the Floquet period $n$ changes, as long as the condition $k|n$ is satisfied.
 One can easily check that $C(1)=2$ and $C(p)=2^p-2$ for prime number $p$.
 We can then estimate the lower bound on the number of states $\ket{z^{(n)}}$:

 Thus, the density of the $n$-period states for one single permutation unit is exponentially close to 1 when $n$ becomes sufficiently large.
 For the whole $L$-site chain with fixed $n$, the states $\ket{z}$ is $n$-period as long as any of the spatial permutation units is $n$-period.
 Therefore, we can conclude that the density of states with a period less than $n$ is $(1-C(n)/2^n)^{L/n}$, which becomes exponentially small as $L$ grows.
+Next, we further prove that almost every $Z$-basis state contains at least $O (L)$ number of $n$-period permutation unit, with exponentially small exceptions.